 Ford Motor Co.
-(F), the second-largest U.S. automaker, said its pretax operating profit will be “substantially lower” in the second quarter in part because overseas losses tripled from the year’s first three months.
+(F:US), the second-largest U.S. automaker, said its pretax operating profit will be “substantially lower” in the second quarter in part because overseas losses tripled from the year’s first three months.

 Ford will be profitable and have positive operating cash flow in the three months ending June 30, according to a filing yesterday with the U.S. Securities and Exchange Commission.
 Ford said it expects “strong results” from its North American operations, while pretax losses in Europe, South America and Asia could reach $570 million.

 “Our operations outside of North America are under increasing pressure,” the Dearborn, Michigan-based company said in the filing.
 “Our combined results for the second quarter for Ford South America, Ford Europe, and Ford Asia Pacific Africa could be a loss of about three times as much as the $190 million pretax loss incurred by these operations in the first quarter.”